 And no cosmopolitan hotel is complete these days (in our opinion) without a solid commitment to going green.
 LEED-certified, the hotel has two small but bountiful gardens for aesthetic serenity, terraces for outdoor dining and an outdoor sculpture garden for lounging.
 In addition to the small rooftop garden, the hotel’s main vegetable garden—designed by the Crosby Street’s Head Chef, Anthony Paris—supplies the on-site restaurant with melons, blueberries, tomatoes and herbs when in season.
 The hotel is also home to a chicken coop which shelters the four Araucana chickens who supply the kitchen with fresh eggs.
 Tres chic(ken).

-One Brooklyn Bridge — For The Newest, Trendiest Hotel Across the Bridge
+One Brooklyn Bridge — For The Newest, Trendiest and Greenest Hotel Across the Bridge

 The third and latest iteration of the 1 Hotels lifestyle brand (with sister locations in Central Park and South Beach) 1 Brooklyn Bridge is pairing their core philosophy of melding eco-friendly design, sustainable architecture, philanthropic partnerships and superior service with the allure of East River panoramic views.
 Combining west coast chill with the thrill of the Big Apple?
 Hallelujah.